Reacquainting

 Genesis 25:12-13, Jasher 25:14-16

-Now these are the generations of Ishmael, Abraham’s son, whom Hagar the Egyptian, Sarah’s handmaid, bore to Abraham: And these are the names of the sons of Ishmael, by their names, according to their generations: the firstborn of Ishmael, Nebajoth (Nebayoth); and Kedar, and Adbeel, Mibsam, and their sister Bosmath.
+These are the generations of Ishmael, Abraham’s son, born to him by Hagar the Egyptian, Sarah’s handmaid: the names of Ishmael’s sons, listed by name and generation, were Nebajoth (Nebayoth) the firstborn, followed by Kedar, Adbeel, Mibsam, and their sister Bosmath.

 Y: 2066 | Terah and Nahor’s family still dwell in Haran